Stolmy Pimentel: Pittsburgh Pirates

 On December 26, 2012 the Red Sox traded him (along with Mark Melancon, Jerry Sands and Iván DeJesús Jr.) to the Pittsburgh Pirates for Brock Holt and Joel Hanrahan.
 He made his MLB debut on September 4, 2013 for the Pirates.
 He pitched out of the bullpen, and made five appearances in 2013.
 Pimentel started the 2014 season on the Pirates Opening Day roster.

 Pimentel was designated for assignment by the Pirates on April 5, 2015.

 Texas Rangers

 The Texas Rangers claimed Pimentel on waivers on April 11, 2015.

 New York Mets

 On November 24, 2015, Pimentel signed a minor league deal with the New York Mets.
-He was released on June 6, 2016.
+In 14 games for the Triple–A Las Vegas 51s, he struggled immensely to an 0–4 record and 10.45 ERA with 29 strikeouts across 31.0 innings pitched.
+Pimentel was released by the Mets organization on June 6, 2016.

 Guerreros de Oaxaca

-On July 7, 2016, Pimentel signed with the Guerreros de Oaxaca of the Mexican Baseball League.
-He was released on September 23, 2016.
+On July 7, 2016, Pimentel signed with the Guerreros de Oaxaca of the Mexican League.
+He made 7 starts for Oaxaca, posting a 1–4 record and 4.65 ERA with 25 strikeouts across 40 2/3 innings of work.
+Pimentel was released by the Guerreros on September 23.

+Coaching career

+On February 5, 2024, the Chicago White Sox hired Pimentel to serve as the assistant pitching coach for their rookie–level affiliate, the Dominican Summer League White Sox.

 Scouting report

 Pimentel has 4 pitches: a four-seam fastball, a 12-6 curveball, a changeup and a two-seam cut fastball.
 His four-seamer ranges from 92-95, his cutter is 89-92, his curve around the low 70s, and his changeup around 78-82.
 He is an aggressive pitcher.